The-going/evlproject/content/core/user-api/scheduling/_index.md

 [pthread_setschedparam(3)](http://man7.org/linux/man-pages/man3/pthread_setschedparam.3.html)
 from the C library does not affect the scheduling attributes of an EVL thread.
-It only affects the scheduling parameters of such thread from the standpoint of the main kernel.
+It only affects the scheduling parameters of such thread from the standpoint of the in-band kernel.
 Because the C library may cache the current scheduling attributes for the in-band context of a thread - _glibc_ does so typically - the cached value may not reflect the actual scheduling attributes of the thread after this call.